univention/ucsschool-id-connector/docs/admin.rst

    handled by the school authority configuration.
 3. Get all members of the school class on the target system that have one of the configured roles and add them.
-4. Get all members of the school class on the target system that are unknown to the ID-Connector and add them.
+4. Get all members of the school class on the target system that are unknown to the |IDC|
+   and add them.

 This results in school classes having only members with roles not configured to ignore, |br|

 + members with roles to ignore that were added on the target system, |br|
 + any users added on the target system which are unknown to the ID Connector.

 .. warning::
-   To achieve this behavior several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.
+   To achieve this behavior, several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.
    This affects performance.